jrfnl/clearPHP/_rules/good-practices/not-a-method.md

 title:     Not a method
 ---

-Methods are a functions which are associated with a specific class.
+Methods are functions which are associated with a specific class.
 They have access to the class in which they are defined, either with the pseudo-variable `$this` to access properties or other methods, or via the local static properties and methods.

 A static method may only use static properties, and won't have access to properties or methods accessible with `$this`.
 A normal method will have access to both.